Miquel Curanta i Girona, Director

 The Culture Directorate oversees the implementation of the national cultural policy, strengthens bilateral cultural relations with countries and international organizations and brings world-wide recognition to the intangible and tangible cultural heritage of Malta.

 Malta has significantly increased public funding to support the cultural and creative industries.
-The Ministry further seeks to develop the local film industry.
-For more than 90 years, Malta has been renowned for its services to international film productions.
-Now, more local artists are investing in film and television productions.
-The Ministry wants to give this sector a greater impetus so that Maltese film productions can compete in international festivals.
+The Ministry together with the Malta Film Commission, further seek to develop the local film industry.
+For almost a century, Malta has been renowned for its services to international film productions.
+More local artists are investing in film and television productions.
+The Ministry and the Malta Film Commission want to give this sector a greater impetus so that Maltese film productions can compete in international festivals.
 It is further seeking a diversification of films exhibited with more European films featuring on local screens.
-As part of this commitment, this Ministry, through the Culture Directorate, wants to be part of the European film community, best represented by the European Film Academy.

 Cyprus’ Ministry of Education, Culture, Sports and Youth is pleased to be associated with an organisation, having as its central aim to promote Europe’s film culture.
 I strongly believe that, by supporting the European Film Academy, we support European excellence in cinematographic works, communicate European values, as well as strengthening dialogue between different countries.